If you’re a child of the 1980’s, you probably remember this iconic shampoo commercial:

 - In the good old days, conversations were happening privately.
 We couldn’t listen, so we didn’t really know what many people were saying.
 (Let’s set the argument about market-research-can-tell-us-these-things aside.
 Not every brand on the planet does market research, and no one does it every day, everywhere.)

-As I mentioned before, the brand isn’t what you say it is, it’s what THEY say it is.
-It’s our job today to listen, inspire conversations, ask questions, and give the audience what they value most from us.
+As brand managers, it’s our job today to listen, inspire conversations, ask questions, and give the audience what they value most from us.
 You can manage that process, and influence what the audience feels, but you cannot control it.

 And that’s OK.
 That shouldn’t be your objective.

-Instead, focus on building an ongoing relationship, allowing people to get to know who you really are, and being open to hearing everyone – even your critics and naysayers.
+Instead, focus on building an ongoing relationship, allowing people to get to know who you really are.
+Be open to hearing everyone – even your critics and naysayers.
 You’re humble and proud at the same time.
 You’re talking and listening in real-time dialogue.
 You’re addressing missteps while engaging your community.
-You’re acknowledging that everyone has a voice that’s important to the conversation.
+You’re acknowledging that everyone has a voice that’s important to and valued in the conversation.
 This process creates authenticity and shows the brand in a “one-of-us” framework.

 Have you lost control of the brand in this environment?
 Far from it.
 What you’ve done is empowered legions of people to speak on your behalf, arming them with tools and experiences to broadcast your message in a way that’s real, from the heart, and unscripted.
 Let this happen, and your brand will shine through in ways you may never have imagined.